fbpx

 As this article was being reported and written, State Auditor’s Office Communications Director Jacob Walters messaged saying, “I’ve heard around the grapevine” that an article was forthcoming and that he assumed “you would give us a chance to respond.”
 The state employee, who did not answer whether he was doing the book public relations as a state employee, then sent lengthy written statements from White blasting Hurst and Fitch.
 (Note: Read the full comments here.)

 “The truth, unfortunately, is that Mike was not a particularly good U.S. Attorney,” White’s statement said.
-And for Fitch, “… she failed to prosecute a soul, failed to seize any property bought with stolen welfare money and forced the state to hire private attorneys … That by Lazy Lynn has cost taxpayers hundreds of thousands of dollars…”
+And for Fitch, “… she failed to prosecute a soul, failed to seize any property bought with stolen welfare money and forced the state to hire private attorneys … That decision by Lazy Lynn has cost taxpayers hundreds of thousands of dollars…”

 State Auditor Shad White’s publisher recently aired a Youtube video of White promoting his book.
 Credit: Special to Mississippi Today